int-salmon-data-lab/statusAndTrends/docs/salmon-data-integration-notes.md

 ### Advantages of a distributed solution

 * Data producers, who know their own data best, are responsible for maintaining the data and any associated metdata.
-ISDL can provide guidance or even a hosting solution, if necessary, but we expect that researchers will host the data themselves or use an existing hosting solution for scientific data (see Competitive Analysis below).
+ISDL can provide guidance or even a hosting solution, if necessary, but we expect that researchers will host the data themselves or use an existing hosting solution for scientific data (see [Competitive analysis](#competitive-analysis) below).
-* The metadata resides in a (Neo4j) database that is separate from the dataset it describes, so one can be changed without affecting the other.
+* The metadata resides in a (Neo4j graph) database that is separate from the dataset it describes, so one can be changed without affecting the other.
 * Much less work is required to import metadata compared to trying to standardizing and importing a full dataset.

 ### Disadvantages of a distributed solution